joshuamsalazar/magnumnp-field-scan/README.md

-# magnumnp-field-scan
-Startup scripts to simulate field scans with magnumnp

-# MagnumNP Field Scan Repository
+# MagnumNP Field Scan init-scripts

 Welcome to the MagnumNP Field Scan repository!
 This repository contains essential scripts for running simulations using the MagnumNP simulation framework.